Googolplexic/personal-website/src/assets/projects/personal-website/description.md

 - Dark mode support using Tailwind CSS
   - Easy access button to switch between modes
 - Responsive design that works well on both mobile and desktop
+  - Not fully implemented yet
 - Portfolio project listing
   - Project showcase with image galleries
   - Markdown support for project descriptions
     - Using [`react-markdown`](https://github.com/remarkjs/react-markdown) for content rendering
 - Clean and simple navigation
 - A place to showcase my origami in addition to my [Instagram](https://www.instagram.com/12googolplex) (@12googolplex)
+  - Not fully implemented yet

 ### Technical Implementation